You are currently viewing How to Buy Land in Bolivia? All the Steps, Risks and Regulations

 People in Bolivia normally spent between 100 hours to 300 hours to buy a property in Bolivia, including land lots.

-Visit our detailed guide about how to buy a house in Bolivia to know every detail of the steps you need to follow, including all the precautions that you need to take, in the following direction: How to buy a house in Bolivia?
+Visit our detailed guide about how to buy a house in Bolivia to know every detail of the steps you need to follow, with all the precautions that you need to take, in the following direction: How to buy a house in Bolivia?
 Steps and precautions.

 C) Costs

-• Verification costs, including getting the Folio Real and Informe Rapido documents, the hiring of multiple third party legal assistants in Bolivia, etcetera, ~$400.
+• Verification costs, including getting the Folio Real and Informe Rapido documents, the hiring of multiple third-party legal assistants in Bolivia, etcetera, ~$400.

 • The land lot sale’s tax, 3% of the agreed sales price.
 E.g. if you buy a $20,000 land lot, then the tax you are going to pay is $600.